dpursehouse/pygerrit2/README.rst

 Prerequisites
 -------------

-Pygerrit runs on Ubuntu 10.4 and Mac OSX 10.8.4 with Python 2.6.x and 2.7.x.
+Pygerrit has been tested on Ubuntu 10.4 and Mac OSX 10.8.4, with Python 2.6.x and 2.7.x.
 Support for other platforms and Python versions is not guaranteed.

 Configuration